Devsoc-BPGC/modules/AppD_Module1.md

-## **Assignment: Two or More Dice Game**
+## **Assignment: Stake Dice Game**

 ### **Objective:**
-Create a Flutter app that simulates a high-risk, high-reward dice game called **"Two or More"**.
+Create a Flutter app that simulates a high-risk, high-reward dice game..
 The app will allow users to place wagers and roll dice to win or lose coins based on specific game conditions.

 ---